kevintyll/resque_manager/README.markdown

 This will start up 2 workers, 1 will work the file_loader queue, and one will work the file_loader and email queue.

-Be aware that when you stop a worker, it will stop all the worker within that process.
+Be aware that when you stop a worker, it will stop all the workers within that process.

 After Deploy Hooks
 ------------------